-Questions - All 15.
-Do you think veterinarians should be able to update and input dog's microchip and sterilisation details into the system?
+Questions - All 15.Do you think veterinarians should be able to update and input dog's microchip and sterilisation details into the system?
 Yes No Unsure Please indicate why it would be useful: 16.
 Should it be a mandatory requirement for veterinarians to input this information into the system, or optional for veterinarians to input this information?
-Mandatory Optional Not applicable Please provide reasons for your preference: Questions - Veterinarians 17.
+Mandatory Optional Not applicable

+Please provide reasons for your preference: Optional - however i think if a vet signs up to input this information and doesn't in a set amount of time, they should be fined.
+Questions - Veterinarians 17.
 Would you or your practice be willing to undertake this function to ensure the accurate recording of dog microchip and de-sexing details?
-Yes No

-- 18. What costs would you or your practice incur by undertaking this role?
-Please quantify where possible. - □ Administrative costs involved with inputting information - □ Other: - □ Other:

-Please identify and quantify costs where possible:

-- 19. Do you perceive any benefits in undertaking this role? - 20.
-Please indicate what other information you think veterinarians should be able to update or access on the system? - □ Enter a dog registration on an owner's behalf - □ Search for the identity of a dog and its owner - Enter vet specific information on any registered animal - □ Report and enter details of animal incidents such as dog attacks - □ Report dog deaths - Other please specify:
+Yes No Unsure 18.
+What costs would you or your practice incur by undertaking this role?
+Please quantify where possible.
+Administrative costs involved with inputting information Other: Other: Please identify and quantify costs where possible: 19.
+Do you perceive any benefits in undertaking this role?
+20. Please indicate what other information you think veterinarians should be able to update or access on the system?
+Enter a dog registration on an owner's behalf Search for the identity of a dog and its owner Enter vet specific information on any registered animal Report and enter details of animal incidents such as dog attacks Report dog deaths Other - please specify: